gabrielalg/squad-management-tool/README.md

 To view just go to: [www.venturus-squad-management.netlify.app](https://venturus-squad-management.netlify.app/)

-In this application, I implemented only Phase 1.
+In this application I implemented only Phase 1.

 Here is a detailed view: